 - Currency: Sol (click here for current conversion rates)

-- Visa: 183-day visa on arrival for most American and Western European countries (click here for more info)
+- Visa: 183-day visa waiver for most American and Western European countries (click here for more info)

 - Solo Travel Friendliness: Catcalling and petty theft targeting solo travelers are pretty common in Peru, and women traveling by themselves is still a foreign concept to many.
 That being said, Peru has a vibrant backpacker scene, which means company is easy to find.
 So if you are traveling solo, don't worry, it's easy to meet others.
 As always, be mindful of your belongings and always trust your instinct.